IEC 60904-9:2020 Standard for Solar Simulators

 What is Spectral Coverage?

-What does it mean for a spectral region, or bandwidth, to be considered “covered”?
-IEC 60904-9 considers a bandwidth to be “covered” by a solar simulator if the spectral irradiance there is larger than 10% of the AM1.5G reference irradiance at that same wavelength.
+IEC 60904-9 considers a bandwidth to be “covered” by a solar simulator if the spectral irradiance is larger than 10% of the AM1.5G reference irradiance at that same wavelength.
 This standard therefore excludes the broad-but-often-weak tail edges of some LED emissions, and instead focuses on the key regions where meaningful irradiance can be measured.

-Let’s consider again the example of the 400 nm – 500 nm spectral range.
-Again, the Class A spectral match places no restriction on where the target 18.4% irradiance has to lie within the range, so we hypothetically take a very strong blue LED, which only produces light in a fraction of the spectral range.
+The Class A spectral match places no restriction on where the target 18.4% irradiance has to lie within the range, so we hypothetically take a very strong blue LED, which only produces light in a fraction of the spectral range.
 According to the standards, we still have Class A spectral match in this region.
 However, the spectral coverage gives us more information.

 Graph showing the 10% cutoff point for whether or not a solar simulator covers the AM 1.5G spectrum at a given wavelength - single blue LED (400 nm to 500 nm)

 Since our example LED only produces light above the 10% cutoff limit in 40 nm out of the full 100 nm, we would say it has 40% spectral coverage in that region.
-By applying the same principles over the entire spectrum, the spectral coverage parameter provides additional information that isn’t captured by the Class A spectral match metric.
+By applying the same principles over the entire spectrum, the spectral coverage parameter provides additional information not captured by the Class A spectral match metric.

 Mathematical formula calculating the percentage of spectral coverage is to sum regions where a solar simulator produces irradiance above 10% of the AM1.5G reference spectrum - dividing that by the total irradiance from 300 m to 1200 nm.